Kurultai: Mongol Empire

 Kurultai were imperial and tribal assemblies convened to determine, strategize and analyze military campaigns and assign individuals to leadership positions and titles.
+Though no laws were written down during a kurultai, they were important political events and determined policies.
 Genghis Khan was declared khan in the kurultai of 1206.
 Most of the major military campaigns were first planned out at assemblies such as this and there were minor and less significant kurultai under the Mongol Empire under political subordinate leaders and generals.

-The kurultai, however, required the presence of the senior members of the tribes participating, who were also military leaders.
-Thus, the deaths of Ögedei and Möngke in 1241 and 1259, respectively, necessitated the withdrawal of Mongol leaders (and troops) from the outskirts of Vienna and Venice (in 1241) and from Syria (in 1259), hamstringing military operations against the Austrians and Mamluks that might otherwise have continued.
+The kurultai, however, required the presence of senior members from across the empire to participate, who were generally also military leaders.
+Without the participation of elites from across the empire the decision of any kurultai was viewed as illegitimate or no action was taken.
+As well, a fully plenary attendance at a kurultai was sometimes indicated by the phrase ‘aqa and ini,’ meaning literally ‘older and younger brothers’.
+Thus, after the deaths of Ögedei and Möngke in 1241 and 1259, respectively, necessitated the withdrawal of Mongol leaders (and troops) from the outskirts of Vienna and Venice (in 1241) and from Syria (in 1259), hamstringing military operations against the Austrians and Mamluks that might otherwise have continued.

 Although the kurultai was a serious political event in the Mongol world, it was also a festival of sorts including great feasting and various traditional games.
 Many of these traditions have been carried on in the modern-day Mongolian event Naadam, which includes Mongolian wrestling, horse racing and archery competitions.
+Women also attended kurultai, however, they could not vote.